stevana/stateful-pbt-with-fakes/README.md

 gives back), it's definitely not clear that it would have worked (and it was probably even worse back in 2006).

+Even if John is right and that keeping it closed source has helped adoption in industry, I think it's by now fair to say it has not helped open source adoption.

+Or perhaps rather, it's unlikely that a company that pays for a licence in Erlang would then go and port the library in another language.

 ### What can we do about it?

-So here we are 15-18 years after the first papers that introduced stateful and parallel testing, dispite the best efforts of everyone involved, and we still don't have these features in most property-based testing libraries, even though these features are clearly useful and wanted.
+So here we are, about fifteen years after the first papers that introduced stateful and parallel testing, dispite the best efforts of everyone involved, and we still don't have these features in most property-based testing libraries, even though these features are useful and wanted.

 Personally I got quite sad when I saw that stateful testing was [called](https://lobste.rs/s/1aamnj/property_testing_stateful_code_rust#c_jjs27f)